puppetlabs/puppet-docs/source/puppet/6.0/lang_expressions.markdown

 Integer[100, 199] in [1, 2, 25]  # resolves to false
 ```

-Boolean Operators
+Boolean operators
 -----

-Boolean Operators have the following traits:
+Boolean operators have the following traits:

 * They take [**boolean**][boolean] operands; if a value of another data type is given, it will be [automatically converted to boolean][bool_convert].
 * They resolve to [**boolean**][boolean] values.